IFYates/IFY.Shimr/README.md

     }
 }
 public interface IClassConverter {
-    [Shim(typeof(OtherTestClass))]
     IOtherTestClass Convert([TypeShim(typeof(AnotherTestClass))] IAnotherTestClass from);
 }
 ```

-The `ShimAttribute` on the member (method or property) specifies the true return type of the method being proxied, with the return type of the interface member being the target shim type (code not shown) that will be used to proxy it to.
+If the return type of the interface member is not the true return type of the method being proxied, it must be an interface that the return value will be auto-shimmed to.
-The `TypeShimAttribute` on the parameter does the same, but in reverse - the interface type will be unshimmed to the original type.
-Note that the passed in object must also implement IShim in order to be returned to the original class parameter type.
+The `TypeShimAttribute` on the parameter specifies the true type of the parameter in the method being proxied.
+The interface type will be unshimmed to the original type when passed in.
+Note that the passed in object must also implement `IShim` (all Shimterface shims will do this) in order to be returned to the original class parameter type.

 These concepts can automatically be applied to arrays and direct `IEnumerable<?>` usages.